Nationwide Children's Hospital: Education

 Nationwide Children's Hospital houses the Department of Pediatrics for The Ohio State University College of Medicine.
 It is a teaching hospital offering nationally recognized pediatric residencies and fellowships in medical and surgical specialties.
 The residency programs offered are a dual residency with OhioHealth's Doctors Hospital, Internal Medicine and Pediatric Residency, Genetics Residency, Pediatric Neurology, Pediatric Pharmacy, Pediatric Research Pathway, Pediatric Residency, and Pediatric Surgery.
 Fellowships are available in 33 areas of patient care, including Cardiology, Child Abuse and Maltreatment, Critical Care, Gastroenterology, Neonatal–Perinatal Medicine, Ophthalmology, and Surgical Critical Care.

 In 1931, the pediatric residency program began at Children's Hospital.
-Six years later, in 1937, the teaching of pediatrics was moved from the Starling Loving Hospital at The Ohio State University to Children's Hospital.
+In 1937, the teaching of pediatrics was moved from the Starling Loving Hospital at Ohio State University to Children's Hospital.
 Dr. Earl H. Baxter became the first chairman of the Ohio State University Department of Pediatrics in 1943.
 The Pediatric Pathology residency program began in 1953 and was followed by the Pediatric Dentistry program in 1954.
-Dr. Bruce Graham became chairman of the Department of Pediatrics at OSU and Medical Director of the hospital in 1964 and was the first to combine these two positions.
+Dr. Bruce Graham became chairman of the Department of Pediatrics at OSU and the medical director of the hospital in 1964 and was the first to combine the two positions.
 Dr. Grant Morrow III became chairman of the Department of Pediatrics at OSU and Medical Director of the hospital in 1978.
-The Internal Medicine-Pediatrics residency program began in 1983, followed by the neonatology fellowship in 1984 and the Pediatric Hematology/Oncology fellowship in 1985.
+The Internal Medicine-Pediatrics residency program began in 1983, followed by the neonatology fellowship in 1984, and the Pediatric Hematology/Oncology fellowship in 1985.
 In 1990, construction began on the new $18.3 million education building that opened in 1992.
 Dr. Thomas N. Hansen was named chairman of the Department of Pediatrics at OSU and Medical Director of the hospital in 1995.
 The Department of Pediatrics was awarded the prestigious Ohio State University Departmental Teaching Excellence Award in 1999, and the Educational Building was renamed the Ann Isaly Wolfe Education Building in recognition of her support.
 In 2003, new fellowship programs begin in pediatric nephrology, pediatric ophthalmology, and pediatric physical medicine and rehabilitation.
-A year later, another new residency program in pediatric orthopedic surgery began.
+In 2004, another new residency program in pediatric orthopedic surgery began.
 Nationwide Children's Hospital is home to the International Symposium on the Hybrid Approach to Congenital Heart Disease (ISHAC).

 The hospital has a large active education program with 252 interns and residents employed at the hospital.

 Expansion

 Nationwide Children's Hospital opened a new, 12-story, 750000 sqft main hospital on June 20, 2012, with select floors and patients transferred to individually complete floors from January 2012 onward.
-Other components of the hospital's 2012 Master Facilities plan included “Research III,” a $93 million, six-floor research facility, which added 225000 sqft to the current 375000 sqft of research space.
+Other components of the hospital's 2012 Master Facilities plan included "Research III", a $93 million, six-floor research facility, which added 225000 sqft to the current 375000 sqft of research space.
 Research III will be home to the new Cardiovascular and Pulmonary Research Facility with state-of-the-art equipment including hybrid suites, and the Battelle Center for Mathematical Medicine.
 The successful expansion followed green design principles, including a LEED-certified new central energy plant.

 Houston firm FKP Architects was the master designer for the expansion.